Stanno Sports U.K. Ltd

 (B) 1.
 In the event of the non-appearance of the appointed referee the appointed senior assistant referee shall take charge and a substitute assistant referee appointed by the competing Teams.

 2. In cases where there are no officially appointed Match Officials in attendance, the Clubs shall agree upon a referee.
 An individual thus agreed upon shall, for that Competition Match, have the full powers, status, and authority of a registered referee.
 Individuals under the age of 16 must not participate either as a referee or assistant referee in any Competition Match.

 (C) Where assistant referees are not appointed each Team shall provide a Club assistant referee.
 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

-(D) The appointed referee shall have power to decide as to the fitness of the Ground in all Competition Matches and that decision shall be final, subject to the determination of the Local Authority or the owners of a Ground, which must be accepted.
+For those Leagues which are not Regional Feeder Leagues: The appointed Referee shall have the power to decide as to the fitness of the Ground in all Competition Matches and that decision shall be final, subject to the determination of the Local Authority or the owners of a Ground.
+Which must be accepted.